DipenPatel2001/git-practice/git-commands.md

 # git remote remove origin
 remove the remote repo

-# upload to git is a git push

-# download from git is a git pull

 # git push origin master
-Upload your code to the online repo
+Upload your code to the online repo upload to git is a git push

+# git clone <link> <name of folder you want to put this in>
+Clones the files of a local repo to a directory.
+After this command you can just start doing git pull origin master  ,to get the latest code

+# git fetch
+Gets latest up to date data for the repo

+# git pull origin master
+pulls the latest code from the master into your WA. download from git is a git pull